Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon -

 (RML535)

-Western Lady (often referred to as Wesern Lady I but did not carry the suffix) was built in 1941 by William Weatherhead & Son of Cockezie, East Lothian.
-She entered service in August 1942 as RML535 with the 63rd ML Flotilla, Plymouth Command, where she remained until 1944, later working from Appeldore before returning to Plymouth.
+Western Lady (often referred to as Western Lady I but did not carry the suffix) was built in 1941 by William Weatherhead & Son of Cockezie, East Lothian.
+She entered service in August 1942 as RML535 with the 63rd ML Flotilla, Plymouth Command, where she remained until 1944, later working from Appledore before returning to Plymouth.
 She was disposed off at Dartmouth in 1946, minus engines, which were Lend/Lease from the USA and had been removed for return.
 As passenger numbers decreased, Western Lady was laid up.
 She still exists in 2007, but is in poor condition.

 Advertising card of Western Lady